nwrobel/mlYou/README.md

 python convert-playlist.py OldMusicRootPath NewMusicRootPath SourcePlaylistsFolder DestinationPlaylistsFolder
 ```
 - (Option 2) Run using Powershell:
---- Open the Powershell script in the 'automation' folder
+--- Open the Powershell script `Convert-Playlist.ps1` in the `automated` folder
 --- Change the values of the old/new music root paths and src/dest playlists folders
 --- Save the script
 --- Run from Powershell terminal:
 ```
 cd <drive>:\path\to\mlYou
-.\automation\Convert-Playlist.ps1
+.\automated\Convert-Playlist.ps1
 ```
 - Note: you can use the commands above to create scheduled tasks in your OS to have work automated/done on a regular basis